rajkuntal/database-deploy/README.md

 	Same process applies for rapid release and hot-fix.

-## 2. database-deploy:
+### 2. database-deploy:
 	This job is to deploy pre-deploy/post-deploy sql files on a server database.
 It has two params 1. release-type 2. branch to be deployed.

-	A. Git checks out given branch to be deployed
+	A. Git check out given branch in job params
-	B. Pick the release version from version.properties based on release-type folder.
+	B. Pick the release version from *.properties file based on release-type.
+	C. Look for the release version folder then check the status in status.properties inside the pre-deploy/post-deploy folder.
 Since changes can be deployed multiple times on team/qa/stage servers so status check will happen only in production release job.
 	D. If prod job & status is not completed OR non-prod job then run sql files one by one in following steps
 		I. Get file name(ex: GROWTH-1234)
 		II.
 Check if line exists in status.properties for file name